 Mexico City is a great tourist destination any time of year.
-They have pleasant temperatures year round and it rarely gets too hot or too cold although the winter nights can get a bit chilly and require a jacket.
+Unlike other parts of Mexico, the country, in the city of Mexico they have pleasant temperatures year round and it rarely gets too hot or too cold although the winter nights can get a bit chilly and require a jacket.
 Rainy season is June-October which also brings the warmer temperatures.
 It’s good to have light raincoat and/or umbrella but it usually rains in the late afternoon leaving the mornings dry and sunny.
 Nov-May brings the dry season and of course more sun which is nice but the downside is that the lack of rain can increase pollution.
 October-December can be especially nice as the rainy season has just come to an end and left everything green and the pollution issues haven’t really kicked in.
 We went in May and it was mild but unseasonably wet and a little cool at night.
 It didn’t bother us though as there is enough to do both indoors and out so it’s easy to work around the weather.

 Where To Stay